 |4.||Canon SX430||-||mono / mono||-||-||-||2.0||Y||Y||-|

 |10.||Canon M3||Y||stereo / mono||Y||-||mini||2.0||Y||Y||-|

 |14.||Canon SX410||-||stereo / mono||-||-||-||2.0||-||-||-|

 |17.||Nikon D5500||Y||stereo / mono||Y||-||mini||2.0||Y||-||-|

 It is notable that the M5 has a hotshoe, while the SX420 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the M5 and the SX420 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the M5 does not have a direct predecessor.
+Both the M5 and the SX420 have been discontinued, but can regularly be found used on ebay.
+The SX420 was replaced by the Canon SX430, while the M5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon M5 and the Canon SX420?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.